of Relations | Diplomatic Representation | Travel

 Tuvalu's climate is tropical with very little seasonal variation.
 Average temperature is 30 degrees Celsius with heavy rainfall.
 The country is only rarely affected by tropical cyclones.

-The Australian dollar ($A) is legal tender although Tuvalu also circulates its own coins.
+The Australian Dollar (AUD) ($A) is legal tender although Tuvalu also circulates its own coins, the Tuvaluan dollar (TVD).

 and Official Visits / Bilateral Meetings